The Class Actions Law Review: Israel

 ii Commencing proceedings

-The class must be defined, initially, by the party bringing the motion for approval.
-In the course of hearing the motion, however, the court has substantial discretion to alter or redefine the class, or create sub-classes and appoint representative plaintiffs and attorneys for each sub-class.
-Ultimately, the final definition of the class will be set out in the court's ruling to approve the class action.
-There is nothing in the Law to exclude foreign claimants from being included in a class; however, several cross-border jurisdiction questions may arise in cases with foreign elements, as explained in Section IV.
+The class must be defined, initially, by the plaintiff.
+However, in the course of hearing the motion to certify the class action, the court has considerable discretion to change and redefine the class and create subclasses.
+The final definition of the class will be set out in the court's ruling to approve the class action.

 iii Procedural rules